 1. Learning Curve for Beginners

 The audit dashboard shows 115+ checks grouped into 16 categories.
 First-time users might feel overwhelmed figuring out which issues to prioritize.
-I recommend starting with critical errors only, then gradually tackling warnings.

 2. No Staging Site Audit

 Unlike Semrush, SE Ranking can’t audit staging/development sites behind authentication.
 You can only audit live, publicly accessible websites.
-This means testing fixes requires auditing your live site.

 3. JavaScript Rendering Costs Extra